Dartmouth Steam Railway: Heritage railway

 An independent station alongside the main station at Paignton, known as "Queens Park", was opened to serve the Kingswear trains on the site of the old Park Sidings.
 The line was initially marketed as the "Torbay Steam Railway", but this was changed to the "Torbay and Dartmouth Railway", then to the "Paignton and Dartmouth Steam Railway" and then to the "Dartmouth Steam Railway", part of the overall "Dartmouth Steam Railway and Riverboat Company" title.
 It remains the property of The Dart Valley Railway Limited (the "Light" having been dropped in 1999, and ceasing to be a plc in 2018).

 The loop was reinstated at Churston in 1979 using colour-light signals, controlled by a new signal box on the original site, and made possible an hourly service in the peak season.
 On Saturdays, there were many passengers for holiday camps in the Brixham area, and three trains were run between Paignton and Churston only.
 In 1981 the turntable from the British Rail sidings at Goodrington was moved to Churston, to the north of the station, aligned on the old Brixham branch.
 In 1991 the control of all signalling was moved to a new panel at Britannia Crossing near Kingswear.
 A locomotive workshop was opened at Churston in 1993 and a carriage shop opened there three years later.
 A new level crossing just to the north of Kingswear to serve the Darthaven Marina, controlled from the Britannia signal box with the aid of closed-circuit television, was opened on 24 January 1993.

 In 2007 the passing loop at Goodrington Sands was reinstated, along with the carriage sidings to give more space for storing rolling stock.
 In 2011 new offices for the railway and boats were opened at Kingswear in the style of a large GWR-style signal box.
 The following year saw the Dartmouth Steam Railway's station at Paignton rebuilt in GWR style, and a new unstaffed station opened at to serve Agatha Christie's Greenway Estate.
 This is a request stop.
 Goodrington Sands became a request stop for the winter timetable only in 2016, but remains a compulsory stop at other times.

 Ownership

 The Dart Valley Railway Company Ltd was formed initially to purchase the trackbed and station sites of the Totnes to Ashburton line, which is now known as the South Devon Railway.
 On 30 December 1972, the Paignton to Dartmouth line was also sold to the Dart Valley Railway Company Ltd by the Ministry of Transport.

-In 2010, the South Devon Railway Trust bought the freehold of the Totnes to Ashburton line from what was the Dart Valley Railway plc, on 8 February 2010.
+The South Devon Railway Trust bought the freehold of the Totnes to Ashburton line from the Dart Valley Railway plc on 8 February 2010.
 Until 2016, a Channel Islands-based businessman was the major shareholder in the plc company, until he sold his entire 29.99% share holding to businessman and steam railway enthusiast, Jeremy Hosking.
 The company ceased to be a plc on 29 November 2018.